 - Increases transparency and accountability of officers.

-- May help prevent and de-escalate confrontational situations between officers and civilians.
+- It may help prevent and de-escalate confrontational situations between officers and civilians.

-- May help provide valuable evidence in obtaining accurate witness and victim statements.
+- It may help provide valuable evidence in obtaining accurate witness and victim statements.

-- Video footage captured may help speed up court proceedings by providing indisputable proof of situations.
+- Video footage may help speed up court proceedings by providing indisputable proof of situations.
 This may lead to a reduction in court expenses.
-For example, it may help increase pre-trial plea bargains or possibly an increased rate of convictions.
+For example, it may help increase pre-trial plea bargains or conviction rates.

 - According to early versions of policies governing their use, law enforcement officers must physically activate the device when they exit their patrol car.
 The recording equipment must activate when interacting with civilians or recording statements during investigations.
-However, officers decide when to activate the camera, and for how long to store the footage.
-Also, they decide if and when should it be made accessible to public.
-For example, the camera can be deactivated when interviewing a victim of sexual assault, to maintain the victim’s privacy.
+However, officers decide when to activate the camera and for how long to store the footage.
+Also, they decide if and when it should be made accessible to the public.
+For example, the camera can be deactivated when interviewing a victim of sexual assault to maintain the victim’s privacy.

 - Privacy issues are of concern for both cops and civilians.
 How to deal with those concerns is a subject of ongoing discussion.